 - Board exams also serve as certificate of minimum qualification, which is used as eligibility criteria for low end jobs.

 Board exam results are also not seen as reliable signal of capability and knowledge of students.
-Today one can't distinguish a student who has gone through a thorough grooming and the other who has rote learned, from their board examination scores.
+Today one can't distinguish a student who has gone through a thorough understanding of concepts and the other who has rote learned, from their board examination scores.
 This is also a disincentive to schools who put genuine efforts to impart good education as there isn't a reliable metric to distinguish their students from others, which can be used to show the parents.

-The solution to this conundrum is to split the exam, have two exams for each subject - advanced and basic.
+Have two exams for each subject - advanced and basic.
 Students can have option to write one or both.
 Advanced exam will have questions of high standard, which can be attempted by those students who want to use these results to signal their ability.
 Basic version of the exam can be attempted by students who want to use this exam to just prove their minimum competencies.
 One can go for advanced exam in English but basic exam in Maths and so on.
 Gradually the level of basic version exam should be improved.

 The advanced version of the exam sets high benchmarks for those who desire and are capable to achieve it while the basic version suits the purpose of those who want to pursue different interests.